Cyberlorians/Articles/AADAssessment.md

 3. Turn off IE EnchancedMode
 4. Start -> Run -> gpedit.msc-> Computer Configuration -> Windows -> Security -> Local Policies -> User Rights Assignment -> Log on as a batch job -> Add Adminstrators
 5. Start -> Run -> gpedit.msc-> Computer Configuration -> Administrative Template -> system -> user profile ->Do not forcefully unload the users registry at user logoff -> Click Enable

+*ServicesHub Configuration*
+1. ADD Asessment via ServicesHub.
+Once installed this creates a DCR rule and installs the AMA extension (verify the VM is in the DCR rule).
+This can take 5-10m for DCR and AMA extension to fully install.
+Be patient.
+2. After installation (file will populate in the Assessment folder and a new folder on the C:\ called 'ODA' will be created.

 *Run PowerShell as Administrator and install two modules* - DO NOT MISS THIS STEP!
 ```